aweiteka/raas/README.md

 raas pulp-upload <isv> <some/image> some-image.tar
 ```

+* creates pulp repository for docker content if it doesn't exist
+* uploads local tar file

 ### New setup

 **Prerequisites**

 1. Create an OpenShift domain
 1. Create an empty AWS S3 bucket with read+write permissions.